If you've decided to let them eat cake at your wedding, these Houston confection connoisseurs will be the sugar high-note of the night. Bon appétit!

 Sugary & Chic Cake Boutique (Above)

 The dynamic duo behind this new bakery designs delicate, feminine, and made-from-scratch custom cakes with sweet details like handcrafted figurines and gum-paste flowers.
 Wedding cakes run $4.50 to $5.50 per slice for buttercream frosted or fondant covered, plus more for any extra detail work.
 They also create carved cakes and other sweet treats (cookies, desserts, and pastries) for every occasion.
-Banana cake with peanut butter filling and marshmallow fondant, anyone?
+Banana cake with a peanut butter filling and marshmallow fondant, anyone?

 Rustika Café & Bakery

 A family-owned and operated café and bakery in Houston for more than 20 years, Rustika is known for elegant bride's and elaborate groom's cakes served up with superb customer service.
 We're also a fan of their cake cups and empanadas.
-Good news if you're gluten-free: They offer flourless chocolate wedding cake and other sweet somethings sans gluten.
+Good news if you're gluten-free: they offer flourless chocolate wedding cake and other sweet somethings sans gluten.

-Photo: Courtesy of Mrs. Weber Bakes
+Mrs. Weber Bakes

 Owner Lauren Weber has a bachelor's in food science and a certificate in patisserie and baking from Le Cordon Bleu College of Culinary Arts.
 She is a master at baking pastries of all varieties, including elegant and on-trend cakes incorporating real flowers, ribbons, feathers, and artsy icing (like lace or tree bark).
-Plus, she offers one of the best flavor and filling selections in the city — our mouths are watering at the thought of her Salted Caramel Cocoa, Rose Essence, Nutella, and Caramel Macchiato Cake.
+Plus, she offers one of the best flavor and filling selections in the city—our mouths are watering at the thought of her Salted Caramel Cocoa, Rose Essence, Nutella, and Caramel Macchiato Cake.

 Every one of the Spring-area cottage bakery owner Kristina Guilbeau's cakes, pies, tarts, cupcakes, cookies, brownies, and macarons are made from scratch with “lots of love and attention to detail” using organic and locally-sourced ingredients.
 In business since 2013, Guilbeau intertwines classic simplicity (like a three-tier white cake) with new artistic trends like watercolor, ruffled layers, gold leaf, and darling dessert tables.